TheRealVSSVSSN/SunnyRP/Example_Frameworks/FiveM-FSN-Framework/fsn_bankrobbery/docs.md

 - `safecracking:loop` receives an argument that is unused (Inferred High).
 - `fsn_bankrobbery:desks:doorUnlock` is registered server‑side but has no in‑resource caller (Inferred Med).
 - `fsn_bankrobbery:LostMC:spawn` contains only commented code; purpose undetermined (Inferred Low).
+- `fsn_needs:stress:add` is triggered server-side without specifying a target, so stress may not apply (Inferred High).
 - `trucks.lua` is not referenced by `fxmanifest.lua`, so the armored truck feature appears disabled (Inferred High).

 DOCS COMPLETE